DeFunis v. Odegaard: Lower courts

-The case was first heard in the Superior Court of Washington, in which the University of Washington moved to have the case dismissed on the grounds that relief could not be granted.
-The court rejected the proposed dismissal and filed an injunction that forced the school to admit DeFunis.
-The university argued that it used a complex formula to predict applicants' success, the Predicted First-Year Average (PFYA), but it was not the only thing taken into account during the application process.
+The case was first heard in the Superior Court of Washington, where the University of Washington moved to dismiss the case on the grounds that relief could not be granted.
+The court rejected the proposed dismissal and filed an injunction requiring the school to admit DeFunis.
+The university argued that it used a complex formula to predict applicants' success, the Predicted First-Year Average (PFYA), but that it was not the only factor considered during the application process.